KrystianPilat/Security_identifier_types_recognition/README.md

 # Security_identifier_types_recognition

 Security identifier types recognition provides regex to recognize all the most common identifier typse i.e. CUSIP, SEDOL, ISIN.
-In some cases this information is not provided and it need to be retrieve from id itself, by its construcion.
+In some cases information about security id type is not provided in data and it need to be retrieve from id itself, by its construcion.
-This code using regular expression matching proper id to it's types.
+This code use regular expression matching proper id to it's types.

 It have been tested on bilions of rows on Unix envirnoment.
 Works with 95-97% efficiency.